amoldumbre/amoldumbre.github.io/about.markdown

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)-->
 #### Me

-I am Amol Dumbre having extensive experience in Software Development/Services industry and currently, working as a Senior Software Engineer.
-Till, I got a chance to work in Education, Telecommunication, Security and E-commerce domain.
+I am Amol Dumbre having extensive experience in Software Development Life Cycle (SDLC).
+Presently, working as a Senior Software Engineer.
+Till, I got a chance to work in Education, Telecommunication, Security, Facility/Service Management and E-commerce domain.

 #### My Technical Proficiency
 - Web Technologies